Expand AllClick here for a more accessible version

-This will be determined in conjunction with the System Integrator vendor when they are onboarded.
+This will be determined with Accenture, the System Integrator (SI) vendor during the Discovery Sessions.

 Training execution will vary by subsystem and stakeholder group.
 All stakeholder training needs will be considered as part of a broader implementation plan including the use of a variety of training delivery methods.
 Stakeholders will be informed in advance of training when the sessions are scheduled so they can plan accordingly.